Alvaro Barrington: Early life and education

 Alvaro Barrington was born on 1 February 1983 in Caracas, Venezuela, the son of a Grenadian mother and Haitian father.
 He grew up in Grenada and then from aged 8 lived in Brooklyn, New York.
 Barrington attended Fiorello H. LaGuardia High School and then trained at Hunter College in New York.
-In 2015, he moved to London and studied at the Slade School of Fine Art completing his MFA in 2017.
+In 2015, he moved to London and studied at the Slade School of Fine Art, completing his MFA in 2017.

 Career

 Barrington is an artist who uses a variety of media in his paintings including wood and textiles.
-His work often includes Caribbean motifs such as hibiscus and yams.
+His work often includes Caribbean motifs, such as hibiscus and yams, and is known to rely on influences spanning art history and contemporary influences such as the prevalence of hip hop music in his youth.
 Barrington describes his work as being "concerned with celebrating communities in the way that they celebrate themselves, and the diverse cultural languages in which we celebrate ourselves".
 Barrington takes an uncommon approach to artist representation, working with multiple galleries around the world to present different strands of his work.

 Barrington's first solo exhibition, at MoMA PS1 in 2017, was a re-creation of his whole London studio in the New York gallery.
-His first UK exhibition was Condo London at the Emalin Gallery in January 2018.
+His first UK exhibition was Condo at Emalin in London in January 2018.

 In 2019 Barrington co-curated Artists I Steal From with Julia Peyton-Jones.
 It featured the works of 48 artists selected by Barrington including Willem de Kooning, Cy Twombly and Katharina Grosse, alongside one of his own mixed-media pieces, Unc you the Plug (2019).
 Later that year Barrington collaborated with the carnival organisation United Colours of Mas, to design a float for the Notting Hill Carnival.
 Barrington's 2019 exhibition, GARVEY: SEX LOVE NURTURING FAMALAY, references the Jamaican political activist Marcus Garvey.
 It was accompanied by a publication GARVEY!.

 Barrington was one of six black artists selected for the 2021 The Hepworth Wakefield's School Prints, the fourth year of a project that places free art in local primary Schools.
 His contribution was titled Grandma’s Hands (2020).
 Barrington's nostalgic Wave Your Flags exhibitions in 2021 featured paintings of the hibiscus flower in the colours of different Caribbean flags, in sculptured frames of reclaimed wood and corrugated steel.
 Exhibitions were presented in the UK at The Tabernacle (Wave Your Flags), at Sadie Coles HQ (Wave Your Flags II) and in the USA, as the inaugural project of Saint Georges Project (Wave Your Flags: Labor Day).
 Barrington's first solo show at a UK institution (non-commercial gallery) was Spider the Pig, Pig the Spider at the South London Gallery, it coincided with him being one of 31 contributors to Mixing It Up: Painting Today at London's Hayward Gallery.